Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Introduction

-In conventional random access schemes, a transmitter contends for the channel by sending the whole data packet, referred to as packet-based random access \cite{kurose2007computer,gao2019random}.
-Typical packet-based random access schemes include slotted Aloha and the distributed coordination function (DCF) in WiFi networks \cite{dot11std13}.
-Since all transmitters cannot have a successful update when more than one transmitter sends simultaneously, the time and transmit power wasted by a failed transmission is considerable when the duration of the data packet is long.
-In contrast to packet-based random access, connection-based random access allows a transmitter to send a short request frame to contend for the channel first (i.e., instead of sending the data packet directly) \cite{gao2019random}.
-The transmitter can send the data packet only if it successfully receives an acknowledgment from the receiver.
+In conventional random access schemes, a transmitter contends for the channel by sending its entire data packet, known as packet-based random access \cite{kurose2007computer,gao2019random}.
+Typical packet-based random access schemes include SA and the distributed coordination function (DCF) in WiFi networks \cite{dot11std13}.
+Since no transmitters can successfully update when more than one transmitter sends simultaneously, the time wasted by a failed transmission can be significant when the data packet duration is long.
+In contrast to packet-based random access, connection-based random access allows a transmitter to send a short request frame to contend for the channel first, rather than sending the data packet directly \cite{gao2019random}.
+The transmitter can only send the data packet if it successfully receives an acknowledgment from the receiver.
 The request-to-send/clear-to-send (RTS/CTS) access mechanism in WiFi networks is a typical example of connection-based random access: a transmitter sends an RTS frame and waits for a CTS frame from the receiver to establish a connection before transmitting data packets \cite{dot11std13}.
 Thanks to the established connection, the data packet transmission is usually collision-free.
-Consequently, transmission failures involve only the request frames, and the wasted time could be much shorter than a data packet.
+Consequently, transmission failures involve only request frames and the wasted time could be much shorter than that of a data packet.
 In other words, if the data packet is long enough, the transmission failure time and the wasted transmit power can be reduced, i.e., the cost of connection establishment is relatively small.